Master of Science in Applied Health Informatics

 • 16 credits of hands-on experience working in regional hospitals, health IT vendors, and community-based health care organizations

-• Specializations in Clinical Informatics, Data Analytics, and Leadership and Knowledge Management
+• Specializations in Clinical Informatics and Data Analytics

 • Faculty with a high level of professional experience and expertise in informatics

 Stony Brook University, ranked as one of the top 100 universities in the nation and one of the top 40 public universities by U.S. News & World Report, offers a Master of Science in Applied Health Informatics (MS/AHI) at Stony Brook Southampton, our satellite location on the beautiful East End of Long Island.
 This is a full-time, 52-credit degree program.

 The adoption of electronic health records has created an unprecedented demand for high-quality health informatics professionals.
 Providers are focused on using technology to enhance the patient experience, increase quality and patient safety, improve population health, and reduce the cost of health services.

 The Master of Science in Applied Health Informatics curriculum was developed with input from regional CIOs, health IT hiring managers, and national experts to bridge the gap between academia and real-time workforce skills and competencies required in today’s health care industry.

 Job titles associated with this degree include application analyst, business analyst, data analyst, quality analyst, data visualization specialist, project manager, manager, director, EHR educator, health informatics specialist, coordinator, consultant, risk management specialist, patient access quality assurance manager, and provider relations manager.